joledan/joledan.github.io/index.md

 I have a M.A. in Economics (2019) focusing on Development Studies, and a B.A. in Economics and Geography (2018) from McGill University.
 I am trained in data analysis, econometrics, and GIS.
 I was born in the Philippines and raised in four countries before settling in Canada.

-Outside of work I enjoy reading books and The Economist, keeping up my Tagalog language skills, daydreaming travel plans, perfecting my capsule wardrobe, and cycling to cafés.
+Outside of work I enjoy reading books and The Economist, daydreaming travel plans, perfecting my capsule wardrobe, and cycling to cafés.

 ### next --- susunod